April 29, 2022

 Kelli is a fullstack engineer based in Seattle, WA and working at Sourcegraph to build tools that improve how we work with code.
 When she's not consuming boba, aka bubble tea, you can usually find her evangelizing TypeScript at yet another developer meet-up, advocating for women and underrepresented folks in tech, or nagging her teammates to update the docs.

-Lenz Weber works as a FullStack developer at Mayflower GmbH in Germany, where he works mostly on a TypeScript, React, Redux and Postgraphile stack.
-He is a maintainer of Redux Toolkit and if he's not currently trying to summon elder gods with weird TypeScript incantations he can usually be found in the Reactiflux Discord or on StackOverflow answering questions on Redux usage.
+He is a maintainer of Redux Toolkit and if he’s not currently trying to summon elder gods with weird TypeScript incantations he can usually be found on StackOverflow answering questions on Apollo and Redux usage or opening random PRs on GitHub.

 GITNATION MULTIPASS